sandro132/holbertonschool-monty/README.md

 * `monty.h:` This file contains prototypes and the project libraries

-* `monty.c:` This file contains
+* `monty.c:` This file is the main that executes the program.

-* `functions.h:` This file contains the functions that structure monty.c
+* `functions0.h:` This file contains the functions that structure monty.c

+* `get_opcode.c:` This file contains the list of the functions.

-* `push.c:` This file contains the functions push.
+* `lines_reader.c:` This file contains the functions that read the lines.

-* `pall.c:` This file contains the functions pall.
+* `stack_freer.c:` This file contains the functions that free the stack.

 * `bytecodes:` This is a folder that contains the files type .m
 ---